dovecot/documentation/source/installation_guide/dovecot_pro_releases/index.rst

 `OX Dovecot Pro <https://www.open-xchange.com/portfolio/ox-dovecot-pro/>`_ is a commercial software product of Open-Xchange and access to it requires a contract with the company.

+Version specific repositories for OX Dovecot Pro v2.3 are located at https://software.open-xchange.com/ and are signed with the key which can be verified using http://software.open-xchange.com/oxbuildkey.pub.
+For instructions on verification, please see https://oxpedia.org/wiki/index.php?title=Importing_OX_Buildkey.

 .. toctree::
    :glob:
    :maxdepth: 1

+   repository_guide
+   amazon_note
    */index